 Other Names for this Disease

 lymphatic system.
 In general, lymphatic malformations are categorized into macrocystic, microcystic, or combined depending on the size of the cysts; they are also classified in superficial lesions known as lymphangioma circumscriptum, and more deep-seated lesions (cavernous lymphangioma and cystic hygroma).
-They are present at birth, although they may change and become more apparent over time.
-Lymphangiomas are most commonly found in the head and neck region, but can affect almost any part of the body (except the brain).
-Some may appear as a tiny blue or red spot while others are massive and affect an entire limb (arm or leg).
-The signs and symptoms vary depending on the size and location of the mass; however, lymphangiomas can disfigure affected areas and potentially disrupt the function of nearby organs or tissues regardless of size.
+They are present at birth, although they may be discovered later in life.
+They are most commonly located in the neck and axilla, but they also occur in the mouth, arm, mediastinum, lung, abdomen and viscera.
+Some may appear as a tiny blue or red spot while others are massive and affect an entire arm or leg.[8019 The signs and symptoms vary depending on the size and location of the mass; however, lymphangiomas can disfigure affected areas and disrupt the function of nearby organs or tissues.
 The exact underlying cause is unknown.
-Treatment options vary based on the signs and symptoms present in each person but may include surgery.Lymphangioma is a benign (non-cancerous) mass made of fluid-filled spaces, which is thought to occur due to abnormal development of the
+Treatment options vary based on the signs and symptoms present in each person but may include surgery.Lymphatic malformations or lymphangiomas are benign (non-cancerous) vascular lesions made of fluid-filled spaces (cysts) thought to occur due to abnormal development of the

 Last updated: 6/22/2016